questdb/py-questdb-client/README.rst

     python3 -m pip install -U questdb

-Once you've `set up QuestDB <https://questdb.io/docs/quick-start/>`_ you can use this library to send data to it.
+Please start by `setting up QuestDB <https://questdb.io/docs/quick-start/>`_ .
+Once set up, you can use this library to insert data.

 .. code-block:: python